janakaras/docker-in-the-cloud/Report.md

 ### 2.1 GitHub and GitHub Actions <a name="git"></a>

- The whole existing Docker-based web application is moved to [GitHub](https://github.com/).
-The online software development platform based on the open-source version control software Git is suited well for us to work on the project in a team and provides a base for deploying our software online.
+ We moved the whole existing Docker-based web application to [GitHub](https://github.com/).
+The online software development platform based on the open-source version control software Git was suited well for us to work on the project in a team and provided a base for deploying our software online.
 GitHub includes the continuous integration and continuous delivery (CI/CD) platform [GitHub Actions](https://github.com/features/actions).
-With GitHub Actions, we will be able to design workflows which will be triggered by for example changes in the application's code that are pushed to GitHub.
-With GitHub Actions, we will be able to automatically deploy our application in the cloud without any manual steps necessary in the course of the workflow.
+GitHub Actions enables you to design workflows which will be triggered by for example changes in the application's code that are pushed to GitHub.
+With GitHub Actions, we were able to automatically deploy our application in the cloud without any manual steps necessary in the course of the workflow.

- In a first step, we create a workflow in GitHub Actions that prints "Hello World" after a push event in the repository.
+There are a lot of public available Github Actions, that we could for example use to set up our infrastructure to deploy the application in the cloud.

 ### 2.2 Terraform and AWS <a name="terraform"></a>